kuhlaid/svelte2/README.md

 ## Change log

 March 27, 2020
+- released version 0.1.2
-- running PWA audits and trying to get the service worker registered in Firefox
+- running PWA audits in Lighthouse and finally getting a green light
+- gave up on trying to get the service worker registered in Firefox since it seems to simply ignore that a service working is trying to be installed (from what I have read there are issues outstanding regarding permission settings set my users being incompatible with service workers)

 March 26, 2020
 - released version 0.1